reichlab/docs.zoltardata/docs/Validation.md

  - any values in Point or Sample Prediction Elements should be numeric
  - if `range` is specified, any values in Point or Sample Prediction Elements should be contained within `range`
  - if `range` is specified, any Named Prediction Element should have negligible probability density (no more than 0.001 density) outside of the range.
- - for `Bin` Prediction Elements, the submitted set of `cats` values must be a subset of the `cats` defined by the target
+ - for `Bin` Prediction Elements, the submitted set of `cat` values must be a subset of the `cats` defined by the target
  - for `Named` Prediction Elements, the distribution must be one of `norm`, `lnorm`, `gamma`, `beta`

 ### "discrete"